xhs345/resque-lock-timeout/README.md

 resque-lock-timeout adds locking, with optional timeout/deadlock handling to resque jobs.

-Using a `lock_timeout` allows you to re-aquire the lock should your worker fail, crash, or is otherwise unable to relase the lock. **i.e.** Your server unexpectedly looses power.
+Using a `lock_timeout` allows you to re-acquire the lock should your worker fail, crash, or is otherwise unable to relase the lock. **i.e.** Your server unexpectedly looses power.
 Very handy for jobs that are recurring or may be retried.